munimwasi/computational-statistical-learning/README.md

-# tatistical Computing, Data Analysis, and Machine Learning Portfolio
+# Statistical Computing, Data Analysis, and Machine Learning Portfolio

 A comprehensive portfolio of statistical learning, computational data analysis, and predictive modeling projects completed at **KAIST** (Statistical Methods with Computer).